ayaz-ac/ayaz-ac.github.io/_posts/en/2025-03-02-deploy-rails-coolify.md

 image: /assets/img/posts/deployer-une-application-ruby-on-rails-avec-coolify/thumbnail.jpg
 ---
 ## Introduction
-For a long time, Heroku was the go-to solution for quickly and freely deploying a Ruby on Rails application.
+Heroku was once the go-to solution for deploying a Ruby on Rails application quickly and for free.
 But in [November 2022](https://help.heroku.com/RSBRUH58/removal-of-heroku-free-product-plans-faq){:target="_blank"}, everything changed: the platform removed its free plan, making all its services paid, even for small projects.

 Following this announcement, several competitors like [Fly.io](https://fly.io){:target="_blank"} emerged with limited free plans.
-However, they eventually followed the same path, gradually removing their free offerings.
+But they eventually followed the same path, gradually removing their free offerings.

-As an Indie Hacker, maintaining multiple projects online quickly becomes expensive, especially if the revenue doesn’t cover the costs.
+As an Indie Hacker in my spare time, I faced a major issue: how can I keep all my projects online at a low cost?
+Especially since none of my projects generate any revenue...

-Adding to this is another concern: GDPR compliance.
-Most PaaS providers host their data in the U.S., raising compliance issues for European users.
+On top of that, there’s the legal challenge: my projects target a French audience, so I need to comply with GDPR.
+However, most PaaS providers host their data in the United States, which creates a compliance issue for European users.

-### The Solution?
-Self-Hosting
+### The solution?
+Self-hosting
-Given this situation, one clear alternative stands out: self-hosting your applications.
-With a personal server, no matter how many resources you use, your costs remain the same.
+Given this situation, one alternative stands out: hosting applications yourself (aka self-hosting).
+On a server, no matter how many resources you use, the cost remains the same.
 Most importantly, you retain full control over your data.

+Basically, I love "plug & play" solutions, so when I first heard about self-hosting, it didn’t seem appealing to me.
+I associated "self-hosting" with setup complexity, security concerns, proxies, etc. And, above all, I’m a developer, not a network architect 😅

-But here’s the question: how can you self-host without struggling with complex configurations?
+So I wondered: is it possible to self-host without struggling with configuration?

-Traditionally, tools like Capistrano or Kamal are used for deployment, but they require advanced setup (server configuration, SSH access, reverse proxy, etc.).

-Good news: there’s a much simpler alternative that handles all these challenges while offering the flexibility of Heroku… **Coolify**.
+In the Rails ecosystem, there are tools like Capistrano or, more recently, Kamal, that help with application deployment.
+But these tools only simplify one part of the deployment process and mainly rely on configuration files.

+What I want is as little configuration as possible and an interface that allows me to manage all my projects on my server.

+That’s when I discovered **Coolify**, a simple-to-set-up alternative (hello plug & play 👋) that meets all my needs.

 ## What is Coolify?
-[Coolify](https://coolify.io){:target="_blank"} is an open-source, free alternative to PaaS platforms like Heroku.
-It allows you to deploy almost any application, regardless of the technology, in just a few clicks.
+[Coolify](https://coolify.io){:target="_blank"} is an open-source, free alternative to PaaS providers like Heroku.
+It allows you to easily deploy almost **any application**, regardless of the technology used.
+The strength of Coolify is that it is based on Docker: each of your applications will be deployed in a container, and you can manage them through an interface.

-You have two options to use it: **Cloud mode** ($5/month) or **Self-hosted mode**.
-Personally, I chose to host Coolify on my own VPS from Hostinger with a [KVM2](https://www.hostinger.fr/vps){:target="_blank"}.
+You have two options to use it: **cloud mode** ($5/month) or **self-hosted mode**.
+Personally, I chose to self-host Coolify on a VPS from Hostinger with a [KVM2](https://www.hostinger.fr/vps){:target="_blank"}.

 If you want to secure and configure your VPS before installing Coolify, I recommend this video: [Set up and Secure Your Own Server](https://youtu.be/Q1Y_g0wMwww?feature=shared){:target="_blank"}.
-For Coolify installation, Syntax has an excellent video guide: [Coolify Crash Course](https://www.youtube.com/watch?v=Q1Y_g0wMwww&t=202s){:target="_blank"}.
+For the Coolify installation, Syntax has made an excellent video guide: [Coolify Crash Course](https://www.youtube.com/watch?v=Q1Y_g0wMwww&t=202s){:target="_blank"}.

 ## Deploying a Ruby on Rails Application
 ### Creating a New Project and an Environment